Background Check for Concealed Carry Permit (& Special CCW Exception)

 For example, Tennessee allows concealed carry without a permit and also issues CCPs.
 However, TN state law explains that where a “no guns” sign is posted, CCP holders cannot legally carry on the premises.

-Likewise, the state forbids carrying in state parks and while drinking alcohol.
+Likewise, the state forbids carrying in state parks while drinking alcohol.
 However, Tennessee also has a law that holds businesses legally liable for deaths or injuries that occur on the premises if they have a posted “no weapons” policy.
 In other words, if a deadly incident occurs there, and someone was involved who is a CCP holder, that person may sue and claim damages from the business that effectively forbids self-defense.

 Difference Between a “May Issue” and “Shall Issue” State